von22600/ELK_PROJ2/README.md

   Linux:
     contains scripting that sometimes the only way to achieve a desired outcome that does not have GUI.
 THe commend is the only mode for configuration.
   Diagram:
+  The diagram outlines a cloud security and virtual network configuation where jumbox is created to connect virtual machines to the user's terminal computers to avoid direct attacks or DOSs